 The charge to the International Travel Committee is to review international travel proposals from all members of the SOM community for academic or scientific merit.
 Recommendations are made to the dean regarding all international travel requests requiring reimbursement of expenses in advance of travel.
-Revisions to international travel proposals may be recommended by the committee to enhance the strength of the information presented validating academic or scientific merit.

 The committee is comprised of faculty members from basic science and clinical departments and administrators from the Dean's Office.
-The Associate Dean for Fiscal Affairs serves in an exofficio, non-voting capacity.
+The Senior Associate Dean for Faculty and Institutional Affairs chairs the committee in an ex-officio, non-voting capacity.
+The Associate Dean for Finance and Administration serves in an ex-officio, non-voting capacity.